Thursday, 10 July 2025

 You don’t need to dive deep into every topic.
 But knowing just enough about what's behind the scenes helps you make smarter decisions.
 A QA engineer who understands backend behavior can write better test strategies.
 A data scientist who knows how pipelines are built can spot issues earlier.
 A software engineer who understands how memory works will write more efficient code.

 Think of it like this: doctors study the entire human body before they specialize, not because they’ll use all of it every day, but because it helps them see the full picture.
+The same goes here.

 So if you're early in your career — don’t dismiss things as “off-topic” too quickly.
 The things you skip today might be the exact things you need a few years down the line.
+Knowledge compounds — and it always pays off.